comraq/warframe_trading_board/README.md

 Setup:
 npm install - to install node module dependencies

-Commands:
+Build Scripts:
+npm run watch - minify + browserify .js files and minify .css files or clients browsers upon any changes
+npm run watchd - same as watch but with production flag off to include sourcemaps for minified files

+Running the server:
 npm start [port] - launch the server listening on port [port]

-npm run watch - minify + browserify .js files and minify .css files or clients browsers upon any changes
+Testing:
-npm run watchd - same as watch but with production flag off to include sourcemaps for minified files npm test [testSuite] - watches for changes in .js files and reruns the sanity testSuite (if no [testSuite] is specified)
+npm test [testSuite] - watches for changes in .js files and reruns the sanity testSuite (if no [testSuite] is specified)